1971 killing of Bengali intellectuals: Statistics

 Administrative districts and divisions mentioned here are as they were in 1972.

-Denial of genocidal intent

-In a 2018 article Christian Gerlach rejected the claims of coordinated attempt to exterminate the Bengali intelligentsia by using statistical measures: "if one accepts the data published by the Bangladesh propaganda ministry, 4.2 per cent of all university professors were killed, along with 1.4 per cent of all college teachers, 0.6 per cent of all secondary and primary school teachers, and 0.6 per cent of all teaching personnel.
-On the basis of the aforementioned Ministry of Education data, 1.2 per cent of all teaching personnel were killed.
-This is hardly proof of an extermination campaign."

 Commemoration

 Martyred Intellectuals Day is held annually to commemorate the victims.
 In Dhaka, hundreds of thousands of people walk to Mirpur to lay flowers at the Martyred Intellectuals Memorial.
 The president and the prime minister of Bangladesh and heads of all three wings of the Bangladesh armed forces pay homage at the memorial.